-We kindly ask that you keep the school's medical office informed regarding any developments.
+We kindly ask that you keep the school informed regarding any developments.

 If your child develops any of the symptoms, we will contact you to request that you pick up your child from school.
 In the event of a medical emergency, 911 will be called.